-Elaine Scott, PhD Director and Chair of the Department of Nursing Science
+Elaine Scott, Director, PhD Program and Chair, Department of Nursing Science

-Robin Webb Corbett, Chair for the Department of Advanced Nursing Practice and Education Advanced Practice Nursing and Education
+Robin Webb Corbett, Chair, Department of Advanced Practice Nursing and Education

 The baccalaureate program in nursing educates students for professional nursing practice and is characterized by a combination of general education and nursing courses.
 The focus of the nursing courses is on nursing theory and scientific principles applied to the care of healthy persons as well as to acute and chronic health problems of individuals, families, and groups.
 Clinical experiences are provided in a variety of health care settings, such as hospitals, health departments, nursing homes, mental health centers, and other health-related community agencies.
 Graduates are prepared for beginning positions in nursing with the potential for positions of leadership and graduate study.

 All students – high school graduates, transfer students, second degree students, diploma or associate-degree graduates in nursing – earn the bachelor of science in nursing degree (BSN).
 The awarding of the BSN does not license one as a registered nurse.
 A separate examination (NCLEX-RN) is administered by the board of nursing in the state in which the applicant wishes to be registered.
 The College of Nursing will certify completion of degree requirements, but meeting other requirements for licensure is the responsibility of each candidate.